MOONBYS/pan/readme.md

 These are the minimal hardware configs required for running a validator/sentry node:

-* 8GB RAM
+* 4GB RAM
-* 4vCPUs (8vCPUs is recommended)
+* 2vCPUs (4vCPUs is recommended)
-* 200GB - 300GB SSD Disk space per year (NVMe disks are recommended)
+* 100GB SSD Disk space per year (NVMe disks are recommended)
-* 400 Mbit/s bandwidth
+* 100 Mbit/s bandwidth (Lower bandwidth may also work in devnet)

 > Please avoid cheap VPS providers as a mainnet validator.
 You could use these as a cheap backup or for testing.
 > (We do not recommend these.
 Use them at your own risk)